HARSHITA005-GARG/Fake-News-Detector-and-Generator/README.md

 Pull requests are welcome!
 Enhancements: UI improvements, dataset expansion, Docker support, etc.

+---

-## 📄 License
+## 📝 License

-Open-source under the MIT License.
+This project is released under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software as permitted by the license terms.